openvinotoolkit/openvino_notebooks/README.md

 ## Troubleshooting

-On Linux, if you get the error "libpython3.7m.so.1.0: cannot open shared object file: No such object or directory" install the required package with `sudo apt install libpython3.7-dev`
+- On Ubuntu, if you see the error **"libpython3.7m.so.1.0: cannot open shared object file: No such object or directory"** please install the required package with `sudo apt install libpython3.7-dev`

-If you get an `ImportError`, doublecheck that you installed the kernel in step 4.
+- If you get an `ImportError`, doublecheck that you installed the kernel in Step 4.
 If necessary, choose the openvino*env kernel from the \_Kernel->Change Kernel* menu)